Greece national football team: Quarter-finals

 In the quarter-finals, Greece met with a Germany side that won all three of its group matches against Portugal, Denmark and the Netherlands.
 Greece applied very little pressure in the midfield in the opening period, slowing the tempo of the game and affording Germany the majority of possession.
 Young Sotiris Ninis switched off momentarily in defence, allowing German captain Philipp Lahm to cut infield and open the scoring with a long-distance strike.
 Greece remained calm as in Georgios Samaras they carried a constant threat.
-On the counter-attack, they pulled level early in the second half; regaining possession in their defensive third, Giorgos Fotakis found Dimitris Salpingidis streaking 40 yards deep into German territory.
+On the counter-attack, they pulled level early in the second half; regaining possession in their defensive third, Georgios Fotakis found Dimitris Salpingidis streaking 40 yards deep into German territory.
 Salpingidis delivered a ball five yards in front of goalkeeper Manuel Neuer, which Samaras was able to meet and power underneath Neuer for the equalizer.
 Twenty minutes later, however, the Germans led 4–1.
 Greece scored an 89th-minute penalty kick by Salpingidis, but the match ended 4–2 to the Germans, ending Greece's Euro 2012 campaign.